 Saving money is becoming a very important part of life today for many of us.
 It’s something we are teaching our children and something that is at the forefront of a lot of minds when it comes to shopping.
 So, what’s the first thing to get the heave-ho when the ends aren’t really meeting?
 For me, it is, unfortunately, beauty products.
 I have tried downgrading to the lesser known brands and shopping around for cheaper alternatives, but it isn’t working for me.
 I find I react to some of the ingredients in the cheaper face creams, and my unruly hair violently objects to cheap shampoo….

 So, I have been experimenting with natural alternatives, made from ingredients I found around the house.
 This is a really fun way to spend some girly time with friends and doesn’t have to cost much at all.
 It can also provide some handy hints for the potless students in your life, or those high maintenance teenagers.
+As you can see from the photo above, I have my work cut out taming my frizz, so I'm starting with hair!

 For brunettes, try a few sprigs of rosemary from the garden, infused in a jug of boiling water, which has been allowed to cool.
 Pour over your hair during the final rinse for added gloss and shine to your locks.